 - Chulalongkorn Business School brochure

-- Watch video about Chulalongkorn
+- About Chulalongkorn

 The word "Thai" means "land of the free" even though it is more well known as the "land of smiles".
 When visitors arrive in this kingdom, they are greeted with warm hospitality and a smile.
 This country of approximately 60 million people is also the only country in Southeast Asia that has never been colonized.
 Tourism has become an important industry in the country.
 More people visit Thailand than any other country in Southeast Asia.
 In 2000, more than 9 million people visited Thailand.

 Thailand is a country in transition changing from an agricultural to an industrial-based economy.
 Large disparities in socio-economic welfare remain, caused by disparities in the distribution of wealth, environmental degradation and the effects of urbanization.
 The accessibility of basic services for the majority of the population is very good.
 Immunization coverage has been maintained at 95 per cent for the past five years.

 Fall Semester: Mid-August to Mid-December Spring Semester: Mid-January to Mid-May